The Philadelphia History Museum at the Atwater Kent

 New and improved history near Independence Hall

-Experience the city’s past at the recently renovated Philadelphia History Museum.
-The historic 1826 building, located just around the corner from Independence Hall and the Liberty Bell, has been an exciting gateway into Philadelphia History for nearly 70 years.
+Experience the city’s past at the renovated Philadelphia History Museum.
+The historic 1826 building, located just around the corner from Independence Hall and the Liberty Bell, has been an exciting gateway into Philadelphia history for nearly 70 years.

 Guests can enjoy handsomely designed galleries and encounter over 400 objects from the museum’s vast collection of over 100,000 pieces of history.

-Participate in the Philly story like never been through a variety of interactive features—even snap your own digital portrait for use in one of the galleries or online.
-Plus, see hundreds of priceless objects on display, including the wampum belt that the Lenni Lenape Indians gave to William Penn in 1682.
+Explore the over 300 year history of the city through a variety of interactive features, and check out hundreds of priceless objects on display, including the wampum belt that the Lenni Lenape Indians gave to William Penn in 1682.

-Don’t miss Experience Philadelphia, the world’s largest map of Philadelphia stretching across an entire gallery floor.
-In just a few steps, travel from South Philadelphia to Montgomery County and see the ordinary and extraordinary objects and images of city history.
+Plus, don’t miss Experience Philadelphia, the world’s largest map of the city, stretching across an entire gallery floor.
+In just a few steps, travel from South Philadelphia to Montgomery County and learn a bit of history along the way.